cwalford1/Code-Portfolio/README.md

 You'll also find a subdirectory which includes my thoughts, experiences, and experimentation from working through "Introduction to Machine Learning in Python".
 I've been interested in machine learning for a few years and educating myself on subjects like neural networks and genetic algorithms.
-Recently I've decided to dive in and write up and experiment with machine learning programs using IMLP as a guide.
+Recently I've decided to dive in and write and experiment with machine learning programs using IMLP as a guide.